 A ping pong table folded up in half for single-player practice is going to measure 4.5 ft long (1.52 meters), and 2.5 ft off the ground.

 Since the other side of the table is folded up towards the ceiling, that side of the table is now 4.5ft to 5ft high looking upwards.

 Depending on how the table folds up, it could be lower.
 Just make sure your ceilings are a good four to five feet higher than the top of the folded-up side of your ping pong table.

 How big is a ping pong table completely folded up?

 These dimensions are going to vary depending on how the ping pong table folds up.
-Each manufacturer does it a little different but for the most part, the dimensions of a folded up ping pong table are going to be around:
+Each manufacturer does it a little differently but for the most part, the dimensions of a folded-up ping pong table are going to be around:

 One Side Folded Up – 5 feet long by 5 feet wide and a total height of approximately 5 1/2 to 6 feet tall.